 Prior to NDIS implementation

-TSS issues a card for members to use and will subsidise half of a taxi fare, up to $25 per trip.
+TSS issues a card for members to use and will subsidise half of a taxi fare of up to $50 per trip (subsidy $25).

 TTSS is a docket system which will subsidise half of the taxi fare, up to $60 per trip, for eligible people.

 MPTP will pay half of your taxi fare, of up to $60 per trip.
 Also covers the taxi lifting fee for MPTP members who use a wheelchair or mobility scooter.